isomerpages/mindef-ndp2022/_faq/Activities.md

 ### <u>Dance of the Nation</u>

 #### Q9-11.
 What is Dance of the Nation 22 about?
 Dance of the Nation 22 (DOTN22) is one of NDP22’s virtual engagement activities.
 We invite all Singaporeans to dance together as one nation to this year’s NDP Theme Song <a href="https://www.youtube.com/watch?v=IScTJbj_6kc" target="_blank">“Stronger Together”</a>.
-By participating in DOTN22, you stand a chance to: 1) be featured in the DOTN video montage; and 2) win a pair of tickets to one of the NDP Shows<sup>1</sup> or an August Plushie<sup>2</sup> in a lucky draw!
+By participating in DOTN22, you stand a chance to: 1) be featured in the DOTN video montage; 2) win a pair of tickets to one of the NDP Shows<sup>1</sup> or 3) win an August Plushie<sup>2</sup> in a lucky draw!

 *<sup>1</sup> NDP Show Tickets are open only to Singaporeans and PRs residing in Singapore.*<br>
 *<sup>2</sup> August Plushies are open to anyone residing in Singapore.*